How to Set Fundraising Goals for Maximum Impact

 Some evergreen nonprofit fundraising ideas include:

-Each gift card purchase automatically earns a percentage for your organization, so you don't have to ask your supporters to donate more money out of their pockets!
+Each purchase automatically kicks back a percentage to your organization, so you don't have to ask your supporters to donate more money out of pocket!
 Plus, your organizer dashboard simplifies tracking and reporting, so you can share progress with your supporters and team anytime.

 Still not sure where to start?
-Check out our free Gift Card Fundraising Playbook for a step-by-step guide:
+Check out The RaiseRight Fundraising Playbook for a step-by-step guide:

 3. Digital campaigns

-Online campaigns pair perfectly with RaiseRight gift card fundraisers.
+Online campaigns pair perfectly with RaiseRight fundraisers.
 Use nonprofit social media strategies to connect with a wider audience by:

 5. Crowdfunding